braziljs/eloquente-javascript/02_program_structure.md

 {{index "code structure", whitespace, "programming style"}}

 In the examples, I've been adding spaces in front of statements that are part of some larger statement.
-These are not required—the computer will accept the program just fine without them.
+These spaces are not required—the computer will accept the program just fine without them.
 In fact, even the ((line)) breaks in programs are optional.
 You could write a program as a single long line if you felt like it.